 Take too much food

-Taking too much food that ends up going to waste is one of the most unknowingly rude things people do on Thanksgiving, according to Dulles.
-“Just because the buffet is extra-long and replete with dozens of dishes doesn’t mean that the Thanksgiving food should be treated as if it can be wasted willy nilly,” she says.
-Thanksgiving leftovers are better for eating or giving away to people who are hungry.
+Putting too much food on your plate and having it go to waste is one of the most unknowingly rude things people do on Thanksgiving, according to Dulles.
+“Just because the buffet is extra long and replete with dozens of dishes, it doesn’t mean that the Thanksgiving food should be treated as if it can be wasted willy-nilly,” she says.
+Thanksgiving leftovers can be eaten for days or given away to people who are hungry.
 Although Thanksgiving and overeating go together like wine and cheese, some people can take this too far.
 “Polite guests never overindulge when it comes to food, alcohol, or conversation,” Grotts says.

 Avoid the cleanup